 Halfway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Halfway is a city of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Halfway who work in management occupations (22.03%), food service (11.86%), and healthcare suport services (11.02%).

-Halfway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Halfway does not have a public transit system used by locals to get to and from work.

 The rate of college-level education in Halfway is quite a bit lower than the national average among all cities of 21.84%: just 10.55% of people here over 25 have a bachelor's degree or an advanced degree.